Tribler/trustchain-superapp/distributedai/docs/README.md

 # Distributed-AI

-Luxury communism is an Android application built on top of [IPv8](https://github.com/Tribler/kotlin-ipv8) and [Trustchain](https://github.com/Tribler/kotlin-ipv8/blob/master/doc/TrustChainCommunity.md), and is integrated into the [Trustchain Superapp](https://github.com/Tribler/trustchain-superapp).
+Distributed-AI is an Android application built on top of [IPv8](https://github.com/Tribler/kotlin-ipv8) and [Trustchain](https://github.com/Tribler/kotlin-ipv8/blob/master/doc/TrustChainCommunity.md), and is integrated into the [Trustchain Superapp](https://github.com/Tribler/trustchain-superapp).